Updated on Nov 2021: 6.5 years after Brain Surgery

-God bless the people who dealt with my PBA + PMDD.
+God bless the people who dealt with my PBA + PMS.
 You wouldn’t have met a more irrational person in your life!
-But, I was sick and people were obligated to be nice to me and deal with everything I threw at them.
-I’m indebted to the victims of my PBA + PMDD eternally and love them more than ever.
+I’m indebted to the victims of my PBA + PMS eternally and love them more than ever.

-Most food tasted the same except Nutella off course :D. Sweet was pretty much the only taste I could decipher.
+Most foods tasted the same except Nutella (of course! :D).
+Sweet was pretty much the only taste I could decipher.
 Everything else tasted like nothing.